 Regardless of your animal’s type, age or mannerisms, this service can be customized specifically for them.
 Get in touch today with any questions about how I can help you and your furry friend.

 Whether acute or chronic illness or injury, I can employ specific therapies like manual lymphatic drainage, massage to relieve inflammation, and more.
 Requiring extra training, this service sets me apart from most pet massage therapists.
 Make sure to mention rehabilitation when you book your session!

 Massage is not a substitute for medical veterinary care, but rather a complement to it.
 As a holistic practice, massage considers the entire animal even when addressing a single issue.
 Along with regular veterinary visits, massage is a proactive therapy that addresses future health issues and also helps with certain problems your pet may already have.

 In the client's home

-Saturday appointments also available at Whidbey Canine Conditioning & Rehabilitation in Coupeville
+Saturday appointments only available at Whidbey Canine Conditioning & Rehabilitation in Coupeville

 About Love Bug Pet Massage